 Nonmetro areas in some parts of the country have experienced population loss for decades.
 However, 2010-16 marks the first period with an estimated population loss for nonmetro America as a whole.
 Opportunities for population growth and economic expansion vary widely from one nonmetro county to the next, and new regional patterns of growth and decline have emerged in recent years.

 ERS has updated two key county classifications that measure rurality and assess the economic and social diversity of rural America beyond the metro/nonmetro dichotomy.
 The Rural-Urban Continuum Codes and Urban Influence Codes are part of a suite of data products for rural analysis available on the Rural Classifications topic page found on the ERS website.

 Rural Poverty & Well-being

-ERS research in this area focuses on the economic, social, and demographic factors that affect the income and poverty status of rural residents and their participation in Federal assistance programs, including food assistance programs.
+ERS research in this area focuses on the economic, social, and demographic factors that affect the poverty status and incomes of rural residents.
+The poverty analysis has been updated to reflect the most recently available (2015) data.